 While both have their place in a balanced diet and you would be hard pressed to overeat fruit, they still have calories and do count in your overall daily intake of food and thus could put you in a calorie surplus.

 Metabolism, in other words the hormonal system of the body consists of all the chemical processes that happen in your body 24/7 to ensure you stay alive, your organs can function normally and includes processes such as breathing, repairing cells and digesting food.
 Your body, just like a car needs energy to be able to perform these processes to its best and how much of it is required will depend on your age, your weight, gender and genetic profile.

 There is little scientific evidence that any specific food or drink could boost your metabolism to burn more calories and aid weight loss.
 There is however some evidence to support that bursts of high intensity exercise can be more efficient in burning fat than traditional steady state cardiovascular exercise.
 This means that applying an “eat less calories than you consume” approach to nutrition combined with a varied exercise routine can be the best way for sustained fat loss results.

 You need to eat less than your body needs.
 Best way to keep your diet sustainable is to ensure it includes a variety of nutrients, colors, textures and flavors to your taste.

 Would you like to learn more about how to filter through the fads and create new habits that fit in with your lifestyle and help you reach your fitness goals?
-Check out my Get REAL Challenge and jump on board to kick-start your way to the REAL you.
+Check out one of my coaching packages and jump on board to kickstart your way to the REAL you.